Ohio Softball Field

 The OSF features a variety of amenities for Ohio's softball players.
 There are bullpens behind both the home and visitor dugouts and a covered batting cage between the baseball and softball fields.
 In addition, the stadium has a state-of-the-art playing surface/drainage system that prevents water from collecting on the field.

 In 2003, a new Daktronics digital scoreboard was installed at the facility.
 Many more renovations are being planned for the near future, including a press box, a high-quality sound system, permanent bleachers, and lights to allow night games to be played.
 When renovations are completed, the stadium will look similar to Ohio's baseball field, Bob Wren Stadium.

 In the beginning of 2017, new renovations were installed to the stadium which includes, a new raised press box and new bleachers.
-By the end of the season in 2017 a new brick wall facade was built behind the facility along with a Attack Cat logo on the back of the new press box.
+By the end of the season in 2017 a new brick wall facade was built behind the facility along with an Attack Cat logo on the back of the new press box.